Cà, Fondaco, Casina: the Venetians have bizarre ways to indicate the house, the building.

-But is it correct to say that the most beautiful buildings in the city overlook this marvelous waterway that is the Grand Canal?
-In fact, yes, and there is a reason: Venice is a city that was born on the water, which stole the water from the lagoon and the waterways, defined in the toponymy all lagoon rii, were for a long time the only routes of communication, the bridges being completely absent, only realized later.
+But is it correct to say that the most beautiful buildings in the Venice overlook this marvelous waterway that is the Grand Canal?
+Actually it is, and there is a reason: Venice is a city that was born on the water, which stole the water from the lagoon and in which the waterways, defined rii in the toponymy of the lagoon, were for a long time the only routes of communication, the bridges being completely absent, only realized later.
 The main entrances therefore, were all placed on the Grand Canal and it is for this reason that the most beautiful decorations were dedicated to the facades on the water.

-And it is from this peculiarity that the wonder arises: colossal constructions that arise from the water canceling out the materiality, giving the feeling of lightness and ethereal, that continuity that only in this particular city lives.
+And it is from this peculiarity that the wonder is born: colossal constructions that arise from the water canceling out the materiality, giving the feeling of lightness and ethereum, that kind of continuity that only lives in this particular city.

 A single constructive scheme that was repeated over time

 Many buildings, many different eras, different owners and many lives and stories that animated them, resonant their names that repeated those of the family they belonged to, but only one construction typology that was repeated over time: a sort of basic module born just from the needs of a territory so difficult, so particular.
 It was a scheme that organized the construction of the building in 3 areas: a central area that ran through the entire building from one side to the other called portego and two side areas divided into small rooms.
-This division was repeated for all the floors: on the ground floor there was the portego for meetings of representation, to which was added a portico on the water to allow the docking of boats, and the rooms of the side areas that were used as warehouse / storage; on the upper floor, called the main floor, the large central portico became a hall for parties and dances, while the side rooms assumed a private destination; finally, the last floor housed the attic.
+This division was repeated for all the floors: on the ground floor there was the portego for meetings, to which was added a porch on the water to allow the docking of boats, and the rooms of the side areas that were used as warehouse/storage; on the upper floor, called the main floor, the large central portego became a hall for parties and dances, while the side rooms assumed a private destination; finally, the last floor housed the attic.
 Sometimes between the ground floor and the first floor, on the side areas, there could be an intermediate floor, a mezzanine, called mesà.